Back to all posts

 PNG also handles detailed, high-contrast images well.
 It is for this reason that the PNG format is more commonly used as the default format for saving screenshots, as it can provide a near-perfect pixel-by-pixel representation of the screen instead of squeezing groups of pixels together.

-Is PNG better than JPG due to transparency?
+Is PNG Better than JPG due to Transparency?

 This very much depends on your goals.
 Of course, transparency support is one of the outstanding features of the PNG format.
 In color and grayscale images, pixels in PNG files can be transparent.
 This allows you to create images that neatly overlay the content of an image or website.
 Therefore, the PNG format is great for logos, especially those with text that is used on a website.
 If you create a transparent background in Photoshop and save your images as a JPG, then that transparent background simply becomes white because the format doesn't support transparency.

-Is PNG better than JPG due to transparency?So which should I choose: PNG or JPEG?
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(8)So which should I choose: PNG or JPEG?
 PNG was made for the web, and it has proven its worth.
 JPEG may be the format for most images, but PNG fills an important niche that JPEG can't fill.
 PNG is the only choice when you need to clearly render a logo or text on top of other elements on a website.

-What about CMYK support?
+What about CMYK Support?

 Is PNG higher quality than JPEG?
 RGB and CMYK are various color models used in modern computer graphics and printing.
 The RGB color model forms the color gamut on a computer screen.
 And the CMYK model transmits the image on paper in the printing industry.